matibraun/thanx/README.md

 The app comes with preloaded information for all items (users, rewards, redemptions) so from the begining you can check information and load data too.

-To run CLI commands, run a terminal and then position yourself within app_cli folder (placed inside thanx root folder), and run the following command:
+To run CLI commands, run a terminal and then position yourself within thanx root folder and run the following command:

-python3 cli.py {command-name}
+docker-compose exec cli_app python cli_app/cli.py {command-name}

 for instance:

-python3 cli.py list-users
+docker-compose exec cli_app python cli_app/cli.py list-users

 * if you don't have python3 installed you can run it with python instead of python3.